AfnanMadhoun/sicAssembler/README.md

 1. Symbol Table SYMTAB: which display on the screen
 2. program name, location counter and program length
 3. Intermediate file (.mdt): this file will store in acode.mdt
+ ## Prerequisites
+   an envinroment to run python project like VS code , pycharm .
+ ## Installation
+  clone the project and then make this step :
+  1. write in the power shell :
+    > $ cd sic-with-literal
+  2. after than make run to the project.

+ ## License
+   MIT License
+ ## Project status
+   This project is under progress, pass 1 completed and still pass2 in progress

+   ## Team
+ - Afnan Madhoun
+ - Sara Iseed